Welcome to our guide to the most popular types of interior doors including ideas for styles, materials and designs.

 French doors are characterized by their classic appearance which is made up of a door panel with glass panes that extend throughout its length.

-French doors have a configuration that contains two glass paneled doors that are hinged to the side of the side of the openings and swings toward one another.
+French doors have a configuration that contains two glass paneled doors that are hinged to the side of the side of openings and swing toward one another.
 French doors commonly use glass inserts or decorative panels with a wooden frame.

-French doors are often thought of as exterior doors but they make quite the impact inside, too.
-Interior French doors aren’t as strong as their element-exposed cousins and come in single and double door styles.
-They can be used as entry doors to patios or to separate two different spaces.
+French doors are often thought of for the exterior but they make quite the impact inside, too.
+Interior French doors aren’t as strong as their element-exposed cousins and come in single and double styles.
+They can be used as an entry to patios or to separate two different spaces.

 French doors bring in privacy while also allowing visual connection between two spaces.
 They add a dramatic touch to entryways while also offering as touch of glamorous decor to a home.

-Aside from being functional, French doors are geared toward providing more aesthetic appeal and visual interest.
+Aside from being functional, they are geared toward providing more aesthetic appeal and visual interest.
 They work best in areas of the home that are meant to be displayed like patios, living rooms, music rooms, master bedrooms, home offices, etc.

 If you wish to separate your dining and living spaces and give an air of luxury and openness, opt for French Doors.
-Although typically a mainstay in traditional home settings, French doors may also be used in more contemporary designs.
+Although typically a mainstay in traditional home settings, they may also be used in more contemporary designs.

 Have a large master bedroom?
 Give it the French door treatment, for added privacy, use textured glass.
 It will still allow natural light to flood through the door but no one will be able to see that you haven’t yet made your bed!